|

 The Strangers |

-Reg organized The Rip/Pearl Diver, our first 45
+Gary Johns and the Strangers | Reg organized The Rip/Pearl Diver, our first 45

 record release, thru Astor 2/4/64.
 Reg did the deal through Hilary